Secrets and Lies

 (where the last character of “tota1” is a one instead of a lowercase L)

-I think that one of the worst implicit variable definition is the one made in Rexx.
-By default Rexx variables are initialized by their name in upper case.
+I think that one of the worst implicit variable definitions is the one made in Rexx.
+By default, Rexx variables are initialized by their name in upper case.
 At least 0 or nil is a pretty recognizable default value.

 Time to draw some conclusions.
-You can recognize a pattern – evil hiding aims to help the programmer to save coding time, but doesn’t scale, good hiding removes details that prevent the program to scale up.
+You can recognize a pattern – evil hiding aims to help the programmer to save coding time but doesn’t scale, good hiding removes details that prevent the program from scaling up.

-Knowing your tools and taking a set of well defined idioms (e.g. explicitly initialize variable, or use constructor/destructor according to the OOP tenets) are your best friends.
+Knowing your tools and taking a set of well-defined idioms (e.g. explicitly initialize a variable, or use constructor/destructor according to the OOP tenets) are your best friends.

 Leave a Reply